BeauSaunders/Grub-Truck-Translations/README.md

 ## How to Contribute

 Contributions to these are translations are very much welcome!
-If you think believe there's an improvement you can make to a translation [PLACEHOLDER]
+If you think believe there's an improvement you can make to a translation create an issue ticket [here](https://github.com/BeauSaunders/Grub-Truck-Translations/issues).
+Ensure you state the language, the line number of the key, and the new translation.